b97jre/RNAseqcourse/source/intro.rst

 Short summary of the long reads
 ===============================
-This data set contains three PacBio reads from full-length RNAs in brain and heart.
+This data set contains three PacBio reads from gene RAB11FIP5 from full-length RNAs in brain and heart from reads PacBio released last year: http://blog.pacificbiosciences.com/2014/10/data-release-whole-human-transcriptome.html

 Short summary of the peptide data